francisco-polaco/sirs-smartrestaurant-2016-ist/README.md

 * Tomcat
 * gnome-terminal (to use our scripts)

-Note that we try Windows 10 x64 and it worked, however we don't support it, use it at your own risk.
+Note that we tried Windows 10 x64 and it worked, however we don't support it, use it at your own risk.

 ### Scripts
 * Go to the extras/mysql directory and run both scripts, one will create an user and other will create a database.
 The tables will be automatically created by Fénix Framework.